Monday to Friday, 8:30 am to 5 pm, with half an hour lunch break.

 The employer and employee may agree on longer weekly hours, which should be reflected in the employment agreement.

 Not mandatory, but companies usually pay the same or a higher rate to employees working overtime.
-An employee’s salary may never fall under the minimum hourly rate of NZ$18.90 for all the time they work, including overtime.
+An employee’s salary may never fall under the minimum hourly rate for all the time they work, including overtime.
 Employment agreements should include overtime clauses and wages.

 The compensation of salaried employees need not be adjusted when they work more than their regular weekly hours unless this is provided for in the employment agreement.